boulme/satans-cert/README.md

 Our main contribution is to base the design of our certified checker on a [parametricity](http://homepages.inf.ed.ac.uk/wadler/topics/parametricity.html) property of ML polymorphic types, in order to keep the Coq code as lightweight as possible.
 See details in our [slides from the Coq workshop 2018](https://coqworkshop2018.inria.fr/files/2018/07/coq2018_talk_boulme.pdf).
-This technique is provided by our [Impure](coq_src/Impure) library, itself inspired from the [Verified Polyhedra Library](https://github.com/VERIMAG-Polyhedra/VPL).
-Actually, we wish to put this `Impure` library in a separate repository.
+This technique is provided by our [Impure](https://github.com/boulme/Impure) library located here at [coq_src/Impure/](coq_src/Impure/) as a [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+Actually, we wish to put this `Impure` library as a true separate library.
 But this would currently be rather inconvenient because of the lack of a "Separate Extraction" in Coq that is truly compatible with OCaml separate compilation, see feature wish [coq#8042](https://github.com/coq/coq/issues/8042).

 ## Credits